 As VP of Research, Vance Bauer promotes and facilitates leading-edge research, including collaborative and interdisciplinary research, in areas related to the goals of OCHIN and OCHIN’s member health care systems.
 Since joining OCHIN in 2011, he has helped create the nation’s foremost community laboratory for health outcomes, policy, and primary care research with vulnerable and underserved populations.
 Vance also serves as the Project Director for the OCHIN-led ADVANCE Clinical Data Research Network (CDRN) funded by the Patient Centered Outcomes Research Institute, one of only 13 funded CDRNs in the nation.
 Vance has over 20 years of experience managing complex research networks and projects and directing research teams.
 Prior to joining OCHIN, he worked at Kaiser Permanente Center for Health Research (CHR) for over 10 years where he served as both a research associate and project manager.
 While at CHR, Vance played a pivotal role in establishing OCHIN’s Practice Based Research Network and supported the creation of research infrastructure at OCHIN.
 Prior to joining CHR, he was a senior research associate in the Department of Psychiatry at Oregon Health & Science University.
 Vance obtained a Masters of Arts degree in Psychology from the University of Pennsylvania, and a Bachelor of Arts degree in Psychology from Reed College.

-Kevin Geoffroy: Vice President of Marketing
+Kevin Geoffroy: Chief of Staff

-Clayton Gillett: Chief Information Officer (CIO)
+Clayton Gillett: Chief Information Officer

-As OCHIN’s Chief Information Officer (CIO), Clayton Gillett is responsible for the overall data governance and consistent and efficient use and application of data across all OCHIN platforms and integration of data with third party systems.
+As Chief Information Officer, Clayton Gillett is responsible for the overall data governance and consistent and efficient use and application of data across all OCHIN platforms and integration of data with third party systems.
 Clayton is the CEO of HIT Impacts, a services organization charged with leveraging the strengths of the two largest Health Center Controlled Networks (HCCNs): OCHIN Inc. and Health Choice Network.
 Prior to his work with HIT Impacts, Clayton was the Executive Director of O-HITEC, the Regional Extension Center for Oregon; the Chief Operating Officer of OCHIN; and a consultant for a large independent firm providing strategic advice, implementation assistance, and general consulting services to integrated delivery systems, MSOs, hospitals, and large group practices.
 He holds a Bachelor’s Degree in Biology from the University of Utah, a Masters of Business Administration, and a Masters of Healthcare Administration, both from the University of Washington.

 Kim Klupenger: Chief Experience Officer

-As OCHIN’s Chief Experience Officer, Kim is responsible for leading the account management teams, fulfilling the established member and revenue goals for OCHIN, and ensuring a quality membership experience.
+As Chief Experience Officer, Kim Klupenger is responsible for leading the account management teams, fulfilling the established member and revenue goals for OCHIN, and ensuring a quality membership experience.
 Kim also is the program lead for the Regional Extension Center and FCC Broadband programs.
 Before OCHIN’s acquisition of Oregon Health Network (OHN) in 2013, Kim was a founding leader and Chief Operations Officer for OHN, establishing the organization’s core infrastructure and managing the original $20.182 million dollar FCC Rural Health Care Pilot Program.
 Her background includes a career in human resource management, as well as company launches, with an emphasis in operations and finance.
 She has also worked with Medicaid in establishing and promoting Medicaid billing systems, built and managed insurance claims systems, and worked with many medical organizations and providers in the areas of operations, recruitment, staffing, and finance.
 Kim earned her Bachelors of Science degree in Business from Oregon State University.